Chart Color Schemes

 Ringwood East has a typical household mix, with a lower-than-average median household size

-Family households account for 68.8% of all households, including 34.1% couples with children, 22.7% couples without children, and 11.0% single parent families.
-Non-family households constitute the remaining 31.2%, with lone person households at 27.9% and group households comprising 3.3%.
-The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.
+Family households constitute 68.8% of all households, including 34.1% couples with children, 22.7% couples without children, and 11.0% single parent families.
+Non-family households comprise the remaining 31.2%, with lone person households at 27.9% and group households at 3.3%.
+The median household size is 2.5 people, smaller than Greater Melbourne's average of 2.6.

 Frequently Asked Questions - Households